Loading...

 Road Town

-Road Town is the charming capital of Tortola, the main island of the BVI, a place that doesn’t clamor for attention, but once you step ashore, you’ll discover pastel-colored buildings, some of which have stood for over a century, and find everything from modern boutiques to century-old structures that house tiny businesses.
+Road Town, the charming capital of Tortola, is the main island of the BVI.
+Once you step ashore, you’ll discover pastel-coloured buildings, some of which have stood for over a century, and find everything from modern boutiques to century-old structures that house tiny businesses.
 But the real charm is in the little details: the weathered stone walls, the old shutters hanging at odd angles, the cool shade provided by overhanging balconies, all telling a story of days gone by.

 Visit

-The Old Government House Museum is a must-see.
-This former residence of the British Governors offers a peek into the island’s colonial past, complete with period furniture and historical exhibits, giving you a sense of what life might have been like here in the 19th and early 20th centuries.
+The Old Government House Museum, the former residence of the British Governors, offers a peek into the island’s colonial past, complete with period furniture and historical exhibits, giving you a sense of what life might have been like here in the 19th and early 20th centuries.

 Things to do

-Crafts Alive Village, where local artisans sell their wares.
-It’s a great spot to pick up some handmade crafts, jewelry, or batik fabrics.
+The Crafts Alive Village, is a market where local artisans sell their wares.
+It’s a great spot to pick up some handmade crafts, jewellery, or batik fabrics.
 The lively atmosphere, with bright stalls and friendly vendors, is a fun place to browse and chat with the locals.

 Jost Van Dyke